LEARNAcademy/syllabus/rails/associations.md

 We need to describe the relationship to each of the model classes.

-*app/models/person.rb*
+**app/models/person.rb**
 ```ruby
 class Person < ApplicationRecord
   has_many :emails
 end
 ```
-Note: emails is plural
+Note: `emails` is plural

-*app/models/email.rb*
+**app/models/email.rb**
 ```ruby
 class Email < ApplicationRecord
   belongs_to :person
 end
 ```
-Note: person is singular
+Note: `person` is singular

 **Using the Foreign Key**

 To create a new entry of an email, we have to assign it to a person entry.
 An email entry cannot exist unless it is attached to a person.
-To give our first contact an email address, create a variable to store the entry of one person.
+To give our first contact an email address, we need to create a variable to store the entry of one person.

 ```
 $ rails c
 > joe = Person.first
 ```

-Now we can give Joe an email address.
+Now, we can give Joe an email address.
 ```
 > joe.emails.create address: "joe@email.com"
 => #<Email id: 1, address: "joe@email.com", person_id: 1, created_at: "2020-03-04 19:01:15", updated_at: "2020-03-04 19:01:15">